AngG17/Amazon_Vine_Analysis/README.md

 ## Overview

 The purpose of this analysis was to analyze the reviews written by members of the paid Amazon Vine program.
 After the dataset was created, a determination is to be made as to whether there is any bias toward favorable reviews from Vine members in the dataset.
+For this analysis, I chose video games.

 ## Results